 The Gamekeepers Retrievers breeding program started in 1993 with the purchase of a Flat-coated Retriever puppy from the Flatford Kennel.
+In 2023, Mitch continued with the original lines under the name Classic.
 That little puppy grew up to be Jazz, CH Flatford Major Obsession NA JH WC.
 Jazz was a lovely bitch with a group placement and FCRSA National Specialty JAM to her credit.
 As Gamekeeper’s Retrievers foundation bitch, Jazz passed her lovely looks and sweet temperament on to her multi-talented offspring.
 We owe it all to her.

 About Flat-Coated Retrievers